uvdesk/community-skeleton/guide-apache2.md

         $ sudo /etc/init.d/apache2 restart;         # Alternatively

+    > Note: If you want to install some additional PHP modules.
+You can use this command to install additional modules, replacing <b> PACKAGE_NAME </b> with the package you wish to install:

+        $ sudo apt-get install php8.1-PACKAGE_NAME

     > PHP configurations related to Apache are stored in <b> /etc/php/8.1/apache2/php.ini </b>.
     You can list all loaded PHP modules with the following command: